andrewthomasjones/AdaGram.jl/README.md

+# 2018

+Basically specing it up to work with Julia 0.6

 # AdaGram

 Adaptive Skip-gram (AdaGram) model is a nonparametric extension of famous Skip-gram model implemented in word2vec software which  is able to learn multiple representations per word capturing different word meanings.
 This projects implements AdaGram in Julia language.